Dissipative structures in optomechanical cavities

-\textbf{Homogeneous solutions and their stability. }When the injected field is a monochromatic plane wave propagating along the cavity axis, the amplitude $E$ is a constant, which we take as real and positive without loss of generality (this just sets the reference phase).
-In such a case (\ref {model_norm}) admits spatially homogeneous, steady solutions, which verify $ \bar{Z}=\vert \bar{F}\vert ^{2}\doteqdot \bar{I}$ (in the following an overbar denotes the homogeneous steady state), with
+Let us remark that we have also considered the situation in which the end mirror is the deformable mechanical element, optomechanical coupling arising from the radiation pressure force \cite{OM} in such case.
+The resulting normalized model coincides with the linear model introduced above, Eq. (\ref {model_norm}) with $\mu =1$.
+Also, note that we have not included the case of the membrane being in an antinode ($z_{0}/\lambda _{\mathrm{L} }=1/4,3/4,5/4,...$), what results in a model like the one above with $\mu=2$ but with an extra negative sign in front of the terms $Z^\mu$ and $Z^{\mu-1}$, because we haven't found any pattern forming instabilities in such configuration \cite{SupMat}.

-The above is the usual state equation of the single-mode pendular cavity (or of a Kerr cavity), which predicts single-valued (three-valued) response for $ \Delta >-\sqrt{3}$ ($\Delta <-\sqrt{3}$).
-In the latter case the characteristic $\bar{I}-E^{2}$ curve exhibits the well known S-shape (Fig. \ref{Fig1}), with the turning points located at $\bar{I}_{\pm }=\left( -2\Delta \pm \sqrt{\Delta ^{2}-3}\right) /3 $.
-In the following we will use $ \bar{I}$ instead of $E$ as a control parameter because $\bar{I}$ fixes the steady state and determines univocally the value of $E$ through (\ref{S}), { not the other way around.
+\textbf{Homogeneous solutions, their stability, and pattern formation. }When the injected field is a plane wave propagating along $z$, the amplitude $E$ is a constant that we take real and positive without loss of generality.
+In such a case Eqs. (\ref{model_norm}) admit spatially homogeneous solutions which coincide with the well-known ones of the single-mode models \cite{OM}, Eqs. (\ref{model_norm}) with $\nabla\rightarrow 0$.